 “If we can all strive, each day, to live by the Golden Rule, our life, our community and our world will be a better place…. small acts of kindness do have a major impact.”

 Mark Sutcliffe is a writer, broadcaster and entrepreneur.
-He hosts a daily talk show in Ottawa on 580 CFRA, and weekly programs on CPAC and Rogers TV.
-Mark writes weekly in the Ottawa Citizen and is the author of Why I Run, Canada's Magnificent Marathon and the children's book Big Joe and the Return of Football.
+He hosted daily talk shows in Ottawa on 580 CFRA and 1310 News, and weekly programs on CPAC and Rogers TV.
+Mark wrote weekly in the Ottawa Citizen and is the author of Why I Run, Canada's Magnificent Marathon and the children's book Big Joe and the Return of Football.
 Mark is also the CEO of Great River Media Inc., which operates the Ottawa Business Journal and other media and event properties.
 Mark is the past chair of the board of the Ottawa Chamber of Commerce, chair of the Ottawa Community Housing Foundation and a member of the board of Invest Ottawa, Run Ottawa and Algonquin College.